dddiaz/dddiaz.com/content/post/hla/index.md

 and what it says is that if one identical twin had diabetes, there was a higher chance that the other twin would also get it, especially if the first twin got diabetes at a younger age.

 Confusing note, so while the twin study establishes that there is a genetic component to type 1 diabetes, many people diagnosed with type 1 diabetes (>90%) have no 1st degree relative with type 1 diabetes ([paper](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2844823/#:~:text=do%20not%20have%20a%20first-degree%20relative%20with%20diabetes)).
+When I was diagnosed, no one in my family had type 1 diabetes, although recently that changed when my cousin was diagnosed with type 1.

 So there is possibly more at play, regardless, we know your genes play some part.

 ## Genes?
-If you can recall back to high school biology genes are a little instruction book inside each of your cells that tell our body how to grow and act.
+If your entire genome can be thought of as a recipe book for you, you can think of genes as individual recipes in that book.
-They control everything from your hair, eye color, and even height.
+There is a recipe to control everything from your hair, eye color, and even height.
 You get a set of genes from your mom and a set from your dad.
 It's the reason someone might say you have your dad's nose, or your mom's hair.